Allen Eager: Later life

 Eager went on to pursue other activities such as skiing, competitive auto racing, and LSD experiments with Timothy Leary.
 He became a ski patroller when the Hunter Mountain ski resort opened, and was there introduced to racing car driver Denise McCluggage.
 After some instruction from McCluggage, the pair raced in the 12 Hours of Sebring in 1961 in a Ferrari 250 GT, finishing tenth overall, first in GT and first in class.
 Encouraged by their success, they flew the car to Europe and took part in the 1000 km Nürburgring; Eager crashed.
 They entered an O.S.C.A. for the 1962 Sebring race, in which Eager and Ken Miles collided, and for a race at the Bridgehampton Race Circuit, at which McCluggage crashed.
 In July 1963 a serious crash left Eager with broken bones.

-Eager occasionally dabbled in music again, playing alto saxophone with Charles Mingus at the rival Newport Jazz Festival in 1960.
+Eager occasionally dabbled in music again, playing alto saxophone with Charles Mingus at the rebel Newport Jazz Festival in 1960.
 Ira Gitler noted that "The years away from his horn had made him rusty; moreover, the old fire and fine timing were heard only in fleeting moments".
 In the late 1960s he settled in Florida with his family.
 He played with Frank Zappa in the 1970s.
 In 1982 Eager made a comeback with an album for Uptown Records, entitled Renaissance.
 The pianist for this quartet session, Hod O'Brien, remembers Eager making a very slow start: "it was as though he had never blown a sax before [... but] slowly and surely, the lines got clearer and longer.
 It was as though he learned to play again in the space of half an hour".
 O'Brien described Eager as "a temperamental guy" who, during a first-night concert around the time of their recording, fired the rhythm section that had been hired to play with him, because he wanted to change from playing straight-ahead jazz to free.
 Eager toured with Dizzy Gillespie in 1983.
 Eager played in England in May of the same year, playing jazz standards in his familiar 1940s style that included "terse, sidelong phrases".
 Some other tours in Europe were with Chet Baker.

 He died from liver cancer on April 13, 2003, in Daytona Beach, Florida.
 He was survived by his ex-wife, Nancy, two daughters, a son, and two granddaughters.